-Whether it’s a double batch of baked brown rice I cook before work in the morning or a quick pot of quinoa or Israeli couscous I make at night, grains (I realize quinoa is not actually a grain) are versatile, satisfying and nutritious staples.
-In the case of that baked brown rice (recipe below) I tend to make twice as much as I need in the moment and freeze the rest so I can make fried rice or rice pudding or round out a soup for dinner some night when I have little time.
+Whether it’s a double batch of baked brown rice I cook before work in the morning or a quick pot of quinoa or Israeli couscous I make at night, grains are versatile, satisfying and nutritious staples.
+In the case of that baked brown rice–recipe below–I tend to make twice as much as I need in the moment and refrigerate or freeze the rest so I can make fried rice or rice custard or round out a soup for dinner some night when I have little time.
 I do the same with farro, frikeh, and barley.

 Quick cooking grains I typically stock: